AdvancedCustomFields/docs/guides/including-acf-within-a-plugin-or-theme.md

 ## Introduction
 The Advanced Custom Fields plugin is a powerful tool for developing bespoke websites and web-apps.
 Although designed primarily for individual use, it may also be used as a framework by both plugin and theme authors to power their free and premium products.

-We encourage authors to include ACF and have only a few simple rules to follow.
+We encourage authors to include ACF and have only a few simple rules to follow, which we hope you respect.
 This guide outlines the do's and don'ts when including ACF within you plugin or theme.

 ## Product Types
 When talking about a WordPress product, we can consider it as either a plugin, theme, premium plugin or premium theme.